Loan Products*

 The principal on a deposit or a loan is the amount which is deposited by the client in the bank or the amount agreed/taken as a loan.
 The interest due by the client on the loan or the amount received as an interest on a deposit depends on the amount of the principal and it is calculated on this basis.

-The monthly payment due on a loan is the amount paid by the client in accordance with the credit agreement and it should be transferred to the bank’s account or to be paid in cash up to/at a certain date each month.
+The monthly loan installment is a contractually agreed amount that the borrower owes each month and which the bank automatically collects from the available balance in the specified current account or by another agreed-upon method, on a set due date.
 The monthly payment usually includes a payment of a part of the principal and an interest rate payment as it is possible a different scheme for payments to be agreed between the client and the bank when the amortization table is prepared.

 The amortization plan on a loan contains the amounts of the installments due on a loan and the dates at which they should be paid in the bank.